 You can know only so much about the companies and when the overall stock selection process is good, sometimes the tail end of the portfolio can throw up bigger returns and opportunities than the highest conviction bets.

-If you are struggling to find good Stock ideas for investment, you can access latest Stock Reports, Special situations and Model Sheet in Premium Memberships HERE
+If you are struggling to find good Stock ideas for investment, you can access latest Stock Reports, Special situations in Premium Memberships HERE

 Disclosure: I have personal investment in Acrysil.